 The McARCS is not a part of any RACES operation in this county or any other county or area.
-MACS, by authorization from the Mendocino County Office of Emergency Services, is the designated RACES organization for Mendocino County

 5.4 Radio Clubs, Associations, or Societies

 The McARCS is not a part of any radio club, association, or society in this county or any other county or area.
 The facilities of any such organization including internet sites or newsletters may be used to communicate information to members or others at the sole discretion of said organization.